julepka/leleka/README.md

 --------------------------- | --------------------- | ------------------ | ------ | ------------ | ------
 Currency Conversion (debit) |                       | To U.S. Dollar     | -182.2 | RUB          | -182.2

 Conditions of step 2 return true.
-So we check if there is a transaction with index that is stored in flag list, that satisfy conditions in step 9.
+So, we check if there is a transaction with index that is stored in flag list that satisfy conditions in step 9.
 Our flag list is [1], so we check transaction with index [1].
 We see that current transaction [2] is connected to transaction [1].
-So we set `NETMAIN` of transaction [1] = "flag2".
+So, we set `NETMAIN` of transaction [1] = "flag2".
 We do not put current transaction to result table.
 Result table:

 TYPE                        | EMAIL                 | NAME               | AMT    | CURRENCYCODE | NETAMT | NETMAIN
 --------------------------- | --------------------- | ------------------ | ------ | ------------ | ------ | -------